Expecting to validate the use of lethal culling, researchers find just the opposite

 “The study yielded some surprising results: Native mammals were most likely to die off on islands that had rats, but not cats, foxes, or dingoes,” Popkin concluded.
 “Extinction rates on such islands ranged from 15% to 30%, but when cats, foxes, or dingoes were present, the rates plummeted to just over 10%—not much higher than on islands without any introduced predators.”

 “Curiosity” meant to kill cats

-Curiosity was registered for use in West Australia in February 2015, but “is not suitable for use in the eastern states, where native animals lack the natural tolerance to the toxin that West Australian species have,” reported Wahlquist of Guardian Australia.
+Eradicat was registered for use in West Australia in February 2015, but “is not suitable for use in the eastern states, where native animals lack the natural tolerance to the toxin that West Australian species have,” reported Wahlquist of Guardian Australia.

 The Registry of Toxic Effects of Chemical Substances, published by the U.S. Environmental Protection Agency and National Institute of Occupational Safety & Health, lists results from LD-50 tests of sodium monofluroacetate performed on chickens, ducks, quail, and unspecified other bird species between 1947 and 1971.

 All were killed with exposure to no more than five milligrams per kilogram of body weight: the same dose ratio that killed human beings in Nazi experiments during World War II.

 Developed in Germany in 1942, ostensibly as a rodenticide, Compound 1080 is odorless, has no taste, and is lethal if ingested, inhaled, or absorbed through skin contact.

 Apart from the Nazi experiments, at least 13 humans have been killed by Compound 1080 accidents and use as a murder weapon.
 Three children were killed in an Oklahoma City incident in which Compound 1080 was spread on vanilla wafers.